Rflegend20/Redbelly-Test-DEX/README.md

-# Redbelly-Test-DEX
-basic AMM features
+my DEX is a basic DEX with AMM features. users can directly interact with the DEX deployed on redbelly devnet.